Crypto-Stock-Exchange/Demo/README.md

 ## ✅ Legal & Licensing Information
 This project has been reviewed for legal compliance.
-To operate such a platform legally, we acquired licensing through GFSC
+To operate such a platform legally, we gonna acquire license through GFSC

-## 💼 Licensed for operation in Comoros
+## 💼 Draft registration location in Comoros

-## 💰 Monthly licensing cost: ~€37,000
+## 💰 Yearly licensing cost: ~€37,000

 We consulted directly with the GFSC (Global Financial Services Consultants) to ensure everything is in order.